• Skip to primary navigation

 Scandinave Spa

-As you my have guessed, a Mont-Tremblant summer is filled with outdoor activities.
+As you may have guessed, a Mont-Tremblant summer is filled with outdoor activities.
 So what to do when it rains?
 In the pedestrian village, there is an escape room and laser tag, and adults can take the free shuttle to a nearby casino.

 Since none of this appealed to us, we headed to the Scandinave Spa.
-This year-round refuge, open to those 18 and up, has you lock up your cellphone and enjoy hot tubs, cold plunge pools, swimming in the (cold) Diable River, steam rooms and saunas.
+This year-round refuge, open to those 18 and up, has you lock up your cell phone and enjoy hot tubs, cold plunge pools, swimming in the (cold) Diable River, steam rooms and saunas.
 We brought our bathing suits, a stack of unread New Yorkers and refillable water bottles.
-We figured if we were going to get wet, we might as well stay in swim suits.
+We figured if we were going to get wet, we might as well stay in swimsuits.

 The spa hands you a padlock, robe and two towels when you enter.
-You can wear flip flops – they also sell them – but Sandinave Spa is impeccably clean so you can be barefoot everywhere.
+You can wear flip-flops – they also sell them – but Sandinave Spa is impeccably clean so you can be barefoot everywhere.
 In winter, the walking paths are heated!
 We did the spa routine three times: a long warm soak, a brief cold plunge and a long rest.
 You can lounge under heat lamps, or in Adirondack chairs by a fire.
-At one point, someone from the spa walked around handing out shots of cold, fresh pressed apple juice.
+At one point, someone from the spa walked around handing out shots of cold, fresh-pressed apple juice.

-Scandinave Spa has a no talking policy but sighs of pleasure are fine, and yelps from the shock of icy water.
+Scandinave Spa has a no-talking policy but sighs of pleasure are fine, and yelps from the shock of icy water.
 If the water treatment isn’t relaxing enough, you can get a massage: Swedish, (of course) deep tissue and prenatal are some of the offerings.

 Resort pool at Fairmont Tremblant, a fun place to stay while exploring Mont-Tremblant in summer